-[See Bullying on page 28, and policies FDB and FFI.]
+[See Bullying on page Error!
+Bookmark not defined., and policies FDB and FFI for more information.]

-• Request the transfer of his or her child to a safe public school in the district if the child attends a school identified by the Texas Education Agency as persistently dangerous or if the child has been a victim of a violent criminal offense while at school or on school grounds.
+The district will honor a parent's request for the transfer of his or her child to a safe public school in the district if the child attends a school identified by the Texas Education Agency as persistently dangerous or if the child has been a victim of a violent criminal offense while at school or on school grounds.

-[See policy FDE.]
+[See policy FDE for more information.]

-• Request the transfer of his or her child to another district campus if the child has been the victim of sexual assault by another student assigned to the same campus, whether the assault occurred on or off campus, and that student has been convicted of or placed on deferred adjudication for the assault.
-In accordance with policy FDE, if the victim does not wish to transfer, the district will transfer the assailant.
+The board will honor a parent's request for the transfer of his or her child to another district campus OR a neighboring district if the child has been the victim of sexual assault by another student assigned to the same campus, whether the assault occurred on or off campus, and that student has been convicted of or placed on deferred adjudication for the assault.
+In accordance with policy FDE, if the victim does not wish to transfer, the board will transfer the assailant.